tslamic/AndroidExamples/AsyncAndConfigChanges/README.md

 Configuration changes and AsyncTasks
 ===

-This is a simple example on how to correctly retain an AsyncTask during configuration changes.
+This example shows how to correctly retain an AsyncTask during configuration change.
+Inspired by this [blog post](http://www.androiddesignpatterns.com/2013/04/retaining-objects-across-config-changes.html).